khasm-lang/khasmc/README.md

 # Khasmc

-The compiler for the khasm programming lanugage.
+The compiler for the khasm programming language.

+## NOTE:

+Khasm and khasmc are still in pre-β development.
+The below partially writes like it is a currently working language - it is not.
+Consider the below, for the moment, a wishlist for what this language will hopefully eventually look like.

 ## What is khasm?

-Khasm is an experimental programming language based on the System-F type system, with the goal of being rather polymorphic, and rather fast, utilising memoization.
+Khasm is an experimental lazy programming language based on the System-F type system, with the goal of being rather polymorphic, and rather fast, utilising memoization.

 ### The System-F type system